Built by an anaesthetics registrar in regional Australia.

 - Debrief flags missing ethics, complication management, and MDT components

-Fellowship-level flashcard decks with spaced repetition.
+4,587 Fellowship-level flashcards with spaced repetition.
 Card types include management algorithm, drug dosing, guideline threshold, landmark trial, clinical decision, and ethics framework.
-Review what you are forgetting, not what you already know.
+Review what you're forgetting, not what you already know.

-- Spaced repetition: review what you're forgetting, not what you know
+- 4,587 cards with spaced repetition: review what you're forgetting, not what you know

 - Card types: management algorithm, drug dosing, guideline threshold, trial evidence